0xleft/0xleft/README.md

-If I make test pr dont worry :)
+If I make test pr it is most likely for security research.
+Dont worry 🙂